Having a clear structure to plan your sales time is essential for anyone who is responsible for winning work for their firm.

 The good news is that you don’t have to engage in them all.
 Pick the ones that you’re comfortable doing, and also which ones your target market engage with.
 Then focus on how you will deliver them.
 If you’re going to blog or write articles, then it pays to think about how many you will write.
 If you need any help getting started as a budding author there are some practical hints on that here.
 Finally, you will need to decide where you publish your articles.

-One of the best methods is delivering seminars, and I suspect in our post-COVID lockdown world, webinars will remain popular.
+One of the best methods is delivering seminars and webinars.
 The old adage “people buy from people” is true.
 And both these marketing methods display you as a human.
-This means the audience, if you resonate with them, will be more likely to contact you.
-This means you won’t have to go door-knocking; which leads to the next step.
+This means the audience, if you resonate with them, will be more likely to contact you, and you won’t have to go door-knocking; which leads to the next step.
 This is where you’ll really have to think about how you spend your valuable sales time.

 What BD or sales activities will you undertake?